 First-degree atrioventricular block generally requires no treatment.

-Some people with second-degree atrioventricular block require an artificial pacemaker Artificial pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more .
+Some people with second-degree atrioventricular block require an artificial pacemaker Artificial Pacemakers There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more .
 Almost all people with third-degree atrioventricular block require an artificial pacemaker.

 A temporary pacemaker may be used in an emergency until a permanent one can be implanted.
-Most people need an artificial pacemaker (see figure Keeping the Beat: Artificial Pacemakers Keeping the Beat: Artificial Pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more ) for the rest of their lives, although heart rhythm may return to normal if the cause of the atrioventricular block resolves—for example, after the drug that caused the atrioventricular block is stopped or after recovery from a heart attack.
+Most people need an artificial pacemaker (see figure ) for the rest of their lives, although heart rhythm may return to normal if the cause of the atrioventricular block resolves—for example, after the drug that caused the atrioventricular block is stopped or after recovery from a heart attack.

 American Heart Association: Arrhythmia: Information to help people understand their risks of arrhythmias as well as information on diagnosis and treatment